 As organizations map their digital transformation journey, they should first look to the patterns that have been formed as a result of natural customer behavior.
 This path often represents the shortest or most easily navigated route between an origin and destination and, when observed and analyzed correctly, can be the key to guiding their successful evolution in the digital world.

-Through our work partnering with more than 1,400 enterprises, we’ve observed patterns in the way businesses tend to follow along their digital transformation journey.
+Through our work with more than 1,600 enterprises, we’ve observed patterns in the way businesses tend to follow along their digital transformation journey.
 These concepts apply to organizations across all industries.
 We have tested and validated our methods with customers and created the digital transformation blueprint below to share learnings from their best practices.

-Businesses with strong digital transformation strategies and clear goals tend to be most effective in aligning their organizations to perform.
+Businesses with strong digital transformation strategies and clear goals tend to be most effective in aligning their organization to perform.
 While this may sound intuitive, we’ve seen many organizations dive head-on into design and implementation without first agreeing on the broader vision for the company or aligning to leadership priorities.
 More often than not, these initiatives end up blocked by executives or stalled due to lack of adoption.